Zquinlan/Python_scripts/README.md

 ## Folders
 - Metabolomics
   - parse_mgf_by_feature_ID.py
     - Parses mgf file by feature number.
-Input is a .csv dataframe which is a list of features you want to keep and the mgf file which you want to shorten
+Input is a .txt which is a list of features you want to keep and the mgf file which you want to shorten

 - Videomics
   - conversion.py